MinicraftPlus/minicraft-plus-revived/README.md

 * Save / Load System for worlds and settings, and respawn after death
 * 4 Selectable Built-in Skins and Custom Skin Support
 * World creation and management options, such as name, size, and terrain type of world, and rename, delete, and copy world
-* Multiplayer mode, complete with dedicated server support, with or without a GUI, as well as an online account system (Now unofficially supported by @El-Virus - www.github.com/ElVir-Software/minicraft-plus-online)
+* Multiplayer mode, complete with dedicated server support, with or without a GUI, as well as an online account system (Now unofficially supported by [@El-Virus](https://www.github.com/ElVir-Software/minicraft-plus-online))
 * Many more mobs
 * Many more tiles
 * More weapons / tools, such as claymores and torches